 A Masters in a financial or management-related subject would give you an insight into areas such as treasury, and may give you an edge over other candidates.

 Entry tends to be competitive due to the limited number of direct-entry graduate training roles.

 Corporate treasurers, and other financial professionals who require knowledge of treasury management (for example, accountants or public sector financiers), take examinations administered by the ACT.

-Working towards professional qualifications as soon as possible may be helpful to career development.
+Working towards professional qualifications as soon as possible may be helpful to your career development.

 You'll need to show: